 I welcome research proposals from students interested in: the interconnections and rivalries between literature and art during the Italian renaissance; renaissance keywords and their histories, lives, and afterlives; the renaissance epic, especially Ariosto; and on writing on and by women in the Italian renaissance.

 My research lies mainly in the renaissance period and focuses on the connections between literature, art and society, on questions of literary genre and aesthetic practice, and on women's studies.
-I am currently writing a monograph, provisionally called The Grace of the Italian Renaissance, that examines the notion of ‘grace’ in renaissance culture, literature and art and editing a volume, Seven Renaissance Keywords, which emerges out of an interdisciplinary conference I organised at Birmingham in September 2008.
-The latter is under contract with Legenda and due to come out in 2012.
+I am currently writing a monograph, provisionally called The Grace of the Italian Renaissance, that examines the notion of ‘grace’ in renaissance culture, literature and art and developing the next phase of a collaborative research project on Early Modern Keywords.
+This project has already produced the interdisciplinary conference I organised at Birmingham in September 2008 and the volume I edited, Renaissance Keywords, which was published with Legenda in 2013.

 My first book was on the representation of women in Ludovico Ariosto's Orlando furioso and on the making of a poem that both curses and blesses them (see below).
 Other publications include essays on travel in Ariosto's poem and on grace in Ariosto, Castiglione and Raphael.
 In the modern period I have published on the contemporary writer Maria Rosa Cutrufelli.

-In January 2012 I will take up a research lectureship funded by the Terence Cave Balzan Interdisciplinary Seminar on ‘Literature as an Object of Knowledge’ (www.sjc.ox.ac.uk/balzan).
+In January 2012 I took up a research lectureship funded by the Terence Cave Balzan Interdisciplinary Seminar on ‘Literature as an Object of Knowledge’ (www.sjc.ox.ac.uk/balzan).
 The aim of the broader project is to explore the cognitive value of literature in relation to other kinds of discourse.
-My contribution will be an essay on ‘Cognition, Emotion and the Aesthetics of Grace’ with a particular focus on Ariosto and Tasso and a workshop in Birmingham (in September 2012) on the sixteenth-century paragone debate that saw literature and the visual arts compete as instruments, objects and vehicles of knowledge.
+My contribution will be an essay on ‘Cognition, Emotion and the Aesthetics of Grace’ with a particular focus on Ariosto and Tasso and a workshop in Birmingham (in March 2014) on the sixteenth-century paragone debate that saw literature and the visual arts compete as instruments, objects and vehicles of knowledge.

 Mac Carthy, Ita (2007) Women and the Making of Poetry in Ariosto's Orlando furioso.
 Leicester, Troubador Press.